mlflow/mlflow/docs/source/quickstart_mlops.rst

 Virtually all cloud platforms allow you to deploy a Docker image.
 The process varies considerably, so you will have to consult your cloud provider's documentation for details.

-In addition, some cloud providers have built-in support for MLflow:
+In addition, some cloud providers have built-in support for MLflow.
+For instance:

 - `Azure ML <https://https://learn.microsoft.com/azure/machine-learning/>`_
 - `Databricks <https://www.databricks.com/product/managed-mlflow>`_